awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
    + **Endpoint private access** – Choose whether to enable or disable private access for your cluster's Kubernetes API server endpoint\.
 If you enable private access, Kubernetes API requests that originate from within your cluster's VPC use the private VPC endpoint\.
 For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.
    + **Endpoint public access** – Choose whether to enable or disable public access for your cluster's Kubernetes API server endpoint\.
 If you disable public access, your cluster's Kubernetes API server can receive only requests from within the cluster VPC\.
 For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.
+   + **Secrets encryption** – Choose whether to enable or disable envelope encryption of Kubernetes secrets using AWS Key Management Service \(AWS KMS\)\.
+If you enable envelope encryption, the Kubernetes secrets are encrypted using the customer master key \(CMK\) that you select\.
+The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK\.
+For more information, see [Allowing Users in Other Accounts to Use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.
+Kubernetes secrets encryption with an AWS KMS CMK requires Kubernetes version 1\.13 or later\.
    + **Logging** – For each individual log type, choose whether the log type should be **Enabled** or **Disabled**\.
 By default, each log type is **Disabled**\.
 For more information, see [Amazon EKS Control Plane Logging](control-plane-logs.md)\.
    + **Tags** – \(Optional\) Add any tags to your cluster\.
 For more information, see [Tagging Your Amazon EKS Resources](eks-using-tags.md)\.
 **Note**